St Patrick's, Carlow College: History

-Bishop Keefe initially attempted to open a seminary in Tullow, but instead took out a 999-year lease on the present site.
+Bishop Keeffe initially attempted to open a seminary in Tullow, but instead took out a 999-year lease on the present site.
 During the nineteenth century, students studied Philosophy, Theology, Mathematics, Languages and Law at Carlow College.
 It was founded in 1782.
 The delay in accepting students was due to resistance from the local Church of Ireland Bishop, but the passing of the Roman Catholic Relief Act 1793 obviated the need for his permission.

 From 1793 to 1892, it educated both lay people and those studying for the priesthood.
-In 1832, college president Father Andrew Fitzgerald O.P, was imprisoned as part of the Tithe War for his refusal to pay tithes.
+In 1832, college president Father Andrew Fitzgerald O.P. was imprisoned as part of the Tithe War for his refusal to pay tithes.

 In 1840, Carlow College was accredited by the University of London and over the succeeding decades students of the college sat the examinations for primary degrees in Arts (B.A.) and Law (LL.B.) from London.

-In May 1847, Carlow College president Dr. James Taylor purchased a house and farm of 127 acres at Knockbeg and St. Mary's was opened there as a preparatory school to Carlow College, in 1892 lay students were transferred to Knockbeg.
+In May 1847, Carlow College president James Taylor purchased a house and farm of 127 acres at Knockbeg and St Mary's was opened there as a preparatory school to Carlow College.
+In 1892 lay students were transferred to Knockbeg.

-In 1866 Queen's University of Ireland engaged in a dialogue about empowering it to examine and confer degrees on students other than those of the Queen's colleges, the St. Patricks College Carlow Report was conducted and the college was deemed to meet the criteria, as evidenced by the courses examined and conferred by University of London, (the report listed all the students and professors at the time) however it was never enacted.
-This dialogue with the President James Walshe and the Queen's senate caused a dispute between Walshe and Cardinal Cullen.
+In 1866 Queen's University of Ireland engaged in a dialogue about empowering it to examine and confer degrees on students other than those of the Queen's colleges, the St. Patricks College Carlow Report was conducted and the college was deemed to meet the criteria, as evidenced by the courses examined and conferred by University of London (the report listed all the students and professors at the time), however it was never enacted.
+This dialogue with the president, James Walshe, and the Queen's senate caused a dispute between Walshe and Cardinal Cullen.
 Ordained students and staff at the college produced The Carlow College Magazine.

-In 1844, the Foreign Missions Fund was established after a bequest from Rev Maurice Kearney, and sometimes called the Kearney Fund, this allowed Bishops to Foreign Missions adopt and students to avail of bursaries to help them.
+In 1844, the Foreign Missions Fund was established after a bequest from the Rev Maurice Kearney and sometimes called the Kearney Fund.
+This allowed bishops to foreign missions to adopt and students to avail of bursaries to help them.

-Following the 1879 University Education (Ireland) Act all Catholic colleges, including Carlow College, came under a reconstituted Catholic University of Ireland, and affiliated to the new Royal University of Ireland.
+Following the University Education (Ireland) Act 1879 all Catholic colleges, including Carlow College, came under a reconstituted Catholic University of Ireland, and affiliated to the new Royal University of Ireland.
 Hence students could be matriculated and examined by the Royal University.

 The National Centre for Liturgy moved to Carlow in 1978 where it was based until it moved to Maynooth in August 1996.

 From 1892 to 1989, the college was operating principally as a seminary for the priesthood.
 Between 1793 and 1993 it is estimated that 3132 priests were ordained in Carlow.
-1989 saw the college become affiliated to N.C.E.A. the forerunner of HETAC.
+In 1989 the college became affiliated to the NCEA, the forerunner of HETAC.

-In 1993, a stone cross by the German artist Paul Schneider, was placed in the grounds to celebrate its bi-centenary, also a lecture was given by former college president Bishop Ryan.
+In 1993, a stone cross by the German artist Paul Schneider was placed in the grounds to celebrate its bicentenary.
+A lecture was also given by former college president Bishop Ryan.

-In 1995, full-time degree students became entitled to the Irish Government's free fees scheme and local authority grants.
+In 1995, full-time degree students became entitled to the Irish government's free fees scheme and local authority grants.